jonfoo9/nem-parser/README.md

 # NEM12 Parser

-(This is a technical task for the Flo Energy Group completed by Jonathan Foo)
+(This is a technical task for Flo Energy completed by Jonathan Foo)

 This is a Java Spring Boot microservice designed to process `NEM12` files, which are used to transmit electricity meter data in the energy market.